 Test results

 When we tested McAfee, we also checked testing results from other independent antivirus testers to see how well McAfee detects malware.
-The three testers we looked at were AV-TEST, AV-Comparatives, and SE Labs, all trustworthy sources.
+McAfee only has recent mobile test results with AV-TEST, and it received a perfect score.

 Avira Mobile Security: Best value